How-To have constructive Sex-Ed talk with your teenager

 Studies show that the more children are exposed to sexual representations in the media.
 The more likely they are to engage in sexual behavior.

 In fact, children who receive sex education at home are less likely to engage in risky sexual activity.

 Having frank discussions with children about sexuality and other issues is healthy and less risky in the long run.

 This does not necessarily mean that it will always be easy or smooth.

-And we as parent will be there to help them and defend them should needed and protect them and aid them to blossom into a balanced, happy, and healthy adult.
+And we as parent will be there to help them.
+To defend them should needed.
+And protect them and aid them to blossom into a balanced, happy, and healthy adult.

 However, I am a mother growing 3 kids.
 Am a concerned parent.